1.American Express Gold Card

 - 1%Cash back on all other purchases

-Earn 6% cash back at U.S. supermarkets on up to $6,000 in purchases per year, then 1%.
+Earn 6% cash back at U.S. Supermarkets on up to $6K per year in purchases.
 Earn 6% cash back on select U.S. streaming subscriptions.
-Earn 3% cash back on transit and gas.
-Earn 1% on all other purchases.

 19.49%-28.49% Variable APR